Microbiome in the Drosophila gut: Microbial composition

 Drosophila melanogaster possesses a comparatively simple gut microbiota, consisting of only few bacterial species, mainly from two bacterial taxonomic groups: Bacillota and Pseudomonadota.
 The most common species belong to the families Lactobacillaceae (abundance of approx. 30%, members of the Bacillota) and Acetobacteraceae (approx. 55%, members of the Proteobacteria).
-Other less common bacterial species are from the families Leuconostocaceae, Enterococceae, and Enterobacteriaceae (all with an abundance in between 2–4%).
+Other less common bacterial species are from the families Leuconostocaceae, Enterococaceae, and Enterobacteriaceae (all with an abundance in between 2–4%).
 The most common species include Lactobacillus plantarum, Lactobacillus brevis, Acetobacter pomorum and Enterococcus faecalis, while other species such as Acetobacter aceti, Acetobacter tropicalis and Acetobacter pasteurianus are also often found.

 The particular species of the host fly has a central influence on the composition and quality of the gut microbiota, even if flies are raised under similar conditions.
 Nevertheless, the host's diet and nutritional environment also shape the exact composition of the microbiota.
 For instance the exact pH of the food can kill certain bacterial species.
 In general, the type of food used by the fly affects the microbiota composition.
 Mushroom feeder species like Drosophila falleni and Microdrosophila harbour many Lactobacillales and generally maintain high bacterial diversity in their guts.
 The microbiota of flower feeders such as Drosophila elegans and Drosophila flavohirta shows higher abundance of Enterobacteriaceae and to a lesser extent of acido-philic bacteria (such as Acetobacteraceae and Lactobacillaceae) if compared to fruit-eating species such as Drosophila hydei, Drosophila immigrans, Drosophila sulfurigaster, Drosophila melanogaster, Drosophila sechellia or Drosophila takahashii.
 The microbial load and bacterial composition also vary with the age of the host fly.